josh-arteaga/wear-for-weather/llmWeather/README.md

 Need to add this frontend logic in my very basic HTML file.

 Imported ollama and weather client's copilot renamed my client's to be uniquely named imports in main.py

+Enable CORS in FastAPI

+Had a .env hiccup.
+Found out an API key needs to be called using os.getenv() when a python file needs it Found out about hardcoded parent[] parameters and how the location of your .env will affect the call

+Realized I used weather API as my API endpoint and not Open Weather.
+Kept getting 401 errors when testing the endpoint.